zilliztech/zdoc/docs/tutorials/faqs/faq-resource-planning.md

 ### How many CUs do I need for a given collection?{#how-many-cus-do-i-need-for-a-given-collection}

-A Performance-optimized CU can serve 5 million 128-dimensional vectors.
+A Performance-optimized CU can serve 8 million 128-dimensional vectors or 2 million 768-dimensional vectors.

-A Capacity-optimized CU can fit 25 million 128-dimensional vectors.

-A Cost-optimized CU can serve 25 million 128-dimensional vectors or 5 million 768-dimensional vectors.
+A Capacity-optimized CU can serve 25 million 128-dimensional vectors or 5 million 768-dimensional vectors.

 Since your collection's schema may differ from the ones in the simple guide above, we highly recommend you test the actual requirements against different CU types.

-### What's the difference between Performance-optimized CU, Capacity-optimized CU, and Cost-optimized CU?{#whats-the-difference-between-performance-optimized-cu-capacity-optimized-cu-and-cost-optimized-cu}
+### What's the difference between Performance-optimized CU and Capacity-optimized CU?{#whats-the-difference-between-performance-optimized-cu-and-capacity-optimized-cu}

 The "Performance-optimized Compute Unit" suits low latency or high throughput similarity searches.
 This option works best for high-search performance scenarios.

 The "Capacity-optimized Compute Unit" suits data volumes that are five times larger than the performance-optimized CU option.
 This option works best for increased storage capacity scenarios.

-The "Cost-optimized Compute Unit" provides the same large capacity as the "Capacity-optimized" option, but at a lower cost.
-This option is ideal for budget-conscious projects that need ample storage without high-performance demands.

 For more details, see [Select the Right CU](./cu-types-explained).